mlswg/mls-protocol/draft-ietf-mls-protocol.md

   * Group ID: A value set by the creator
   * Epoch: 0
   * Tree hash: The root hash of the above ratchet tree
-  * Confirmed transcript hash: the zero-length octet string
+  * Confirmed transcript hash: The zero-length octet string
-  * Interim transcript hash: the zero-length octet string
+  * Interim transcript hash: The zero-length octet string
-  * Init secret: a fresh random value of size `KDF.Nh`
+  * Init secret: A fresh random value of size `KDF.Nh`
+  * Extensions: Any values of the creator's choosing

 * For each member, construct an Add proposal from the KeyPackage for that member (see {{add}})